Top 10 Athletes from Wisconsin

 included them in their 1st entire team to be named their Sportsmen of the Year.

 Both played at the University of Wisconsin for Johnson's father, Bob Johnson, who later coached the Pittsburgh Penguins to their 1st Stanley Cup in 1991.
 "Badger Bob" doesn't make this list, because he was from Minnesota, and his own playing career wouldn't have qualified him anyway.
-Mark now coaches the Wisconsin women's team.
-Unfortunately, Suter was the 1st member of that 1980 team to die.
+Mark, a center, now coaches the Wisconsin women's team.
+Unfortunately, Suter, a defenseman, was the 1st member of that 1980 team to die.

 Honorable Mention to Judi Brown of Milwaukee.
 She won a Silver Medal as a hurdler at the 1984 Olympics in Los Angeles.
 In 1987, for her work with abused children, Sports Illustrated named her 1 of 8 "Athletes Who Care" as their Sportspeople of the Year.